objcio/articles/2014-11-02-Virtual-Soundscapes-The-Art-of-Sound-Design.md

 There are several kinds of microphones out on the market, which range from 10 dollars to thousands of dollars.
 The cheapest and most primitive type of microphone is a dynamic coil microphone.
 If you were an AV nerd in high school and helped set up the sound for school assemblies, the microphones you worked with were most likely dynamic coil microphones.
 Dynamic coil microphones are very robust.
 You can drop them off a building or run them over with a car and they will still work.
 As such, they tend to not be particularly sensitive and won’t pick up on subtleties and nuances.
 An external dynamic microphone, even if you steal it from your Rock Band setup, is still a vast improvement over your laptop microphone, but it is the minimum viable product.

 Another type of microphone you probably won’t see very often is a ribbon microphone.
 Ribbon microphones were developed to make up for the weaknesses in dynamic coil microphones.
-Ribbon microphones are incredibly sensitive, but that increased sensitivity makes them incredibly fragile and expensive.
-These microphones are great for high-quality vocal recordings, but for our purpose,s they are not ideal.
+Ribbon microphones are super sensitive, but that increased sensitivity makes them incredibly fragile and expensive.
+These microphones are great for high-quality vocal recordings, but for our purposes, they are not ideal.

 The type of microphone I recommend you invest in is a condenser microphone.
 Condenser microphones are the best of both worlds.
 They are far more sensitive than dynamic coil microphones, but they have comparable sensitivity to ribbon microphones.
 Condensers are more expensive than dynamic coil microphones, but less expensive than ribbon microphones.